oscar-lima/sdp_ws2013_pcl/README.md

 2. try some other ros_independant pcl examples.

-		under construction...
+You can do the same procedure in general for running all ros independant examples

+a. go to the location of the example

+		cd ~/ros_ws/sdp_pcl_ws/src/sdp_ws2013_pcl/independent_of_ros/examples/
+		cd example_that_you_want_to_try

+b. create build folder and change to that location

+		mkdir build && cd build

+c. cmake

+		cmake ..

+You should see something like this:

+		Build files have been written to: ~/ros_ws/sdp_pcl_ws/src...

+d. make

+		make

+You should now be able to compile without errors

+e. run

+Change to build location folder (from previous step) if not there already...

+		cd .../build
+		./executable_name

+To know the executable_name you can type ./ and then "tab" you will see the suggestions.

+Another thing you can do is to open CMakeLists.txt and look for the "add executable" line, it will tell you the executable name.

-4. run the main program : pcl_agent
+3. run the main program : pcl_agent (ros dependant)

-compile the repository

-		cd ~/ros_ws/sdp_pcl_ws
-		catkin_make

-Now it should compile without errors... this point might be tricky, hopefully it will work. : )

-Connect the kinnect.

-Launch the main project:
+Connect the kinnect and launch the main project:

 		roslaunch pcl_agents pcl_agents.launch

-By now all the nodes should launch and a gui will show up in the screen waiting for commands.
+By now all the nodes should launch and a gui should show up in the screen waiting for commands (reconfigure parameters).

-Now we will see how to use the software.
+Now we will see how to use the gui.

-5. Usage of the main program : pcl_agent
+4. Usage of the main program : pcl_agent

 The project uses ROS and dynamic reconfigure, to use it you must create pipelines during runtime.